gurkenlabs/input4j/README.md

 # 🎮 Input4j - The pure Java input library

-**Input4j** is a cutting-edge, pure Java input library leveraging the **Foreign Function & Memory API** (FFM API), offering cross-platform support, high performance, flexible input handling, and future-proofing without the need for additional native artifacts, making it the **best choice for Java developers**.
+**Input4j** is a cutting-edge, pure Java input library leveraging the **Foreign Function & Memory API** (FFM API), offering cross-platform support, high performance, flexible controller and gamepad input handling, and future-proofing without the need for additional native artifacts, making it the **best choice for Java developers**.

 Join the revolution in Java input handling with Input4j and experience unparalleled performance and ease of use!